Ziyadhassan/Bubble-Sheet-Checker/README.md

 ```

-## Environment Variables
+## Libraries

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to get the follow the following libraries.(or just run "pip install -r requirements.txt")

 `easyocr==1.4.1`
 `imutils==0.5.4`